What is Digital Marketing?

 This is step 1 of understanding the question: ‘What is Digital Marketing?’

-The higher you appear, the more people that find you, simple.
-If you’re sitting back and thinking about this and want a website health check, we’re the guys.
-Press here to get in touch.
+The higher you appear, the more people that discover you, simple.
+If you’re sitting back and thinking about this and want a website health check to get more of an idea about the current state of your website, press here to get started.

 Whether you like it or not, social media is the lifeblood of the 21st century, and a key factor in the question of: ‘What is Digital Marketing?’

 Doesn’t matter if you’re browsing Facebook at home, liking your friends picture on Instagram on your lunch break or tweeting that celebrity you fancy for the 34th time on your commute home, social media is an absolute monster of a presence.
-There are also of social media platforms all of which suited for other things, this depends on your industry.
+There are lots of social media platforms all of which are suited for other things, this depends entirely on your industry.

 For example, If you’re a B2B business, then LinkedIn is a much better platform for this as it’s a platform created and developed specifically for companies and professional people.